 How Often Do You Need To Test Aquarium Water?

 During your tank cycle, test every day or two until you see both Ammonia & Nitrite spike and then drop to zero and Nitrates rise then fall below 5ppm, preferably at zero.
 Nitrates in reef tanks are not good and you should always try to aim for zero or as close to it as you can.

 When my reef was running without any hard corals I would just test for nitrates once a week before the water change.

 Once I started adding LPS and SPS I would test once per week to monitor Nitrates, Calcium, Alkalinity, and Magnesium.
 If I found the alkalinity was being consumed rapidly I would test Alk and CAL every day for a week to monitor the drop each day.
 This would then show me an average of what each element is being consumed each day how much I needed to supplement

 Do You Test Aquarium Water At The Same Time?

 Everything to do with your Coral Reef Aquarium is aiming for stability.
 Your testing regime is an important part of this stability program.
 Your main aim of water testing is about getting accurate results.
 When I test my reef, it is on Tuesday evening around 8pm each week.
 This provides me with a consistent benchmark.

 Just like plants, your fish, coral, and bacteria all work on a daily cycle of activity.
 By testing at the same time of the day each week, you are testing in the same activity period as the last time.
 Your parameters can fluctuate throughout the day, so by testing at the same time you get the most accurate result.

 How To Test Aquarium Water If You Are Color Blind?

 Many people find matching colors on fluid-based aquarium test kit comparison cards very difficult, especially if their eyesight is not very good or they are color blind in the color range the test kit is using.
-Luckily there are some great test kits from Hanna that use a digital meter to give you a numeric reading you can read off the screen.
+Luckily there are some great test kits to help.